lindsayjohnston/Brain-Timer/README.md

 # Pomodoro-Timer
 Goal: Create a timer that I can use to keep track of learning/working sprints and short brain-friendly breaks using JS.
+Inspired by the Pomodoro Technique: [Read here](https://en.wikipedia.org/wiki/Pomodoro_Technique)

 ## Further Work Needed:
 A way to keep track of breaks.